© Crown copyright 2021

 If we cannot calculate a dumping, countervailing or injury amount, we may recommend maintaining the existing measure.

 Determining the appropriate action to recommend for the measure

 Once we have gathered all the necessary evidence and completed our analysis, we will decide what action to recommend for the measure.
-This may be to maintain it unchanged, to replace it with another type of measure, vary it or revoke it.
+This may be to maintain it unchanged, vary it or revoke it.
 Where the measure covers a number of goods we are able to recommend that a different anti-dumping or countervailing amount applies to some of the relevant goods.